|

 letter.
 He wants to

 re-establish the good relationship he once had with these people.
-In
+He

 verse 14 Paul gives a practical illustration by saying that “children do